Skip to content

 Even though PhotoPrism is developed in Go and therefore does not use many of the C libraries installed in our Docker image, external file converters like Darktable and FFmpeg as well as other tools installed as dependencies might use them.
 They may also be directly affected by recently discovered vulnerabilities for which updates are available.

-To automatically install these updates when the container starts for the first time, you can add PHOTOPRISM_INIT: "update" to the environment section of the photoprism service in your docker-compose.yml:
+To automatically install these updates when the container starts for the first time, you can add PHOTOPRISM_INIT: "update" to the environment section of the photoprism service in your compose.yaml or docker-compose.yml:

 services: